Mohammed and Charlemagne: Argument and reception

 Pirenne used statistical data regarding money in support of his thesis.
 Much of his argument builds upon the disappearance from Western Europe of items that had to come from outside.
 For example, the minting of gold coins north of the Alps stopped after the 7th century, which indicated a loss of access to wealthier parts of the world.
-Papyrus, which was made only in Egypt, no longer appeared in Northern Europe after the 7th century, and writing reverted to using parchment, which indicated the region's economic isolation.
+Items like Papyrus, which was made only in Egypt, no longer appeared in Northern Europe after the 7th century, and writing reverted to using parchment, which indicated the region's economic isolation.
+These claims have been challenged by a number of historians.
+It has been noted that the alleged disappearances were not contemporaneous with one another, nor indeed with the Arab conquests, which undermines Pirenne's claim that there was an effective Arab blockade, as well as the chronology of his argument.
+Furthermore, the extent to which these items did actually disappear has been questioned, with the availability of papyrus, spices and silk recorded in the Carolingian era.
+But while Pirenne might have overstated his case, a recent study of coin flows by Johannes Boehm and Thomas Chaney suggests that in the century or so following the Arab conquests money flows dramatically changed, with much less north-south trade than had been the case before the Arab conquest and the clear emergence of two distinct economic blocks.
+This raises the prospect that while Pirenne was wrong to assign Islam a meaningful role in the decline of the Roman world, he was correct in suggesting that Islam did have a catalyzing effect on the development of a distinctive, European polity.

 Pirenne's thesis did not convince most of the historians at the time of its publication, but historians have since generally agreed that the book has both stimulated debate on the Early Middle Ages and provided a provocative example of how periodization would work.
 It continues to inform historical discussion in the 21st century, with more recent debate focusing on whether later archaeological discoveries refute the thesis or demonstrate its fundamental viability.